From £5.00 per month

 A virtual account such as the Arro Personal Account still gives you many of the features you would expect from a traditional bank account, so you can use it in familiar ways, and other people can pay you using normal methods.

-You don’t have to install an app to send and receive payments – you just use proper finance industry systems like Faster Payments, Direct Debit, MasterCard® debit card and ATM withdrawals.
+You don’t have to install an app to send and receive payments – you just use proper finance industry systems like Faster Payments, Direct Debit (not currently available, but it’s coming soon!), MasterCard® debit card and ATM withdrawals.

 And you have a sort code and unique account number, just like a bank account, which people can use to transfer money to you from their online banking dashboard.
 You can even have your wages or salary paid directly into an Arro Personal Account without it being any different from paying into a bank account.